 You don’t have to write like the selected answers in whatever your allotted time is.
 You can still do well writing much less than that in an hour.
-It could have been that someone spent more than the allotted time on those selected answers and had less time for the others and still passed.
+It could even have been the case that someone spent more than the allotted time on those selected answers.

 And to be clear, I am talking about Barbri specifically.
 I don’t like Kaplan’s answers at all, and I have no direct experience with Themis, BarMax, or other prep companies.